Qing201/StudyNote/Algorithms/CSE417_Algorithms/HW/HW4/CSE417_A4P2_QingchuanHou.md

 (b)

 The optimal solution of this problem is let all the hotpots use it longest range (100 feets) and there do not have any office coverd by mutiple hotpots.
-At this time, the use efficiency of hotspots is the highest.
+This is also when the hotspots have the highest using efficiency.

 Take my algorithm as a reference.
 In all other solutions, no value of $g_j$ can be greater than the values of $g_j$ in my solution, because if increasing the value of $g_j$, there will be alwalys have a $x_i$ in X that is not covered by any hotspot.